jvanrijn/jvanrijn/README.md

 `How to post on Linkedin daily without going crazy`

 ## 📫 How to reach me:
-Just go to the contact form here at
+Just reach out to me on Linkedin or use the contact form [here] (https://www.emailmonday.com/contact/)

+## 📫 How to reach me:

 <!--
 **jvanrijn/jvanrijn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.